cado-security/product-help/docs/cado/discovery-import/cado-host/deploy.md

 3. In the **Script Builder** tab, select:
    - Your **Operating System**.
    - Your **Cloud Storage** (where Cado Host will upload the collected data).
-   - The **Cado Host Binary Deployment Method**.
+   - The **/ Forensic Acquisition and Investigation Host Binary Deployment Method**.

    :::tip
-   If you choose **Manual** under `Select Cado Host Binary Deployment`, download the Cado Host binary separately and then copy/paste the generated command into your terminal.
+   If you choose **Manual** under `Select Cado Host Binary Deployment`, download the / Forensic Acquisition and Investigation Host binary separately and then copy/paste the generated command into your terminal.
    :::

 4. Copy the pre-generated command and run it on the target device, or click **Download Script** and run the downloaded script.